The Rafale and Rahul case in SC explained

 The review:

-Former Union ministers Arun Shourie and Yashwant Sinha and activist lawyer Prashant Bhushan filed a petition seeking review of the December 14, 2018 verdict of the court giving clean chit to the Rafale deal.

-Besides the trio, AAP leader and Rajya Sabha MP Sanjay Singh has also filed a separate review petition in the case.
+Besides Shourie, Sinha and Bhushan, AAP leader and Rajya Sabha MP Sanjay Singh has also filed a separate review petition in the case.

 On January 2, Sinha, Shourie and Bhushan had approached the court seeking review of the judgement, alleging that the court had relied upon "patently incorrect" claims made by the government in an unsigned note given in a sealed cover in the court.